patrycja-guzik/ln-writing-sample/README.md

 # Glossary

 ## inode
-The [inode](#inode) is a database that uniquely describes a file with its attributes.
+The inode is a database that uniquely describes a file with its attributes.
 Every newly created file receives a new [inode](#inode) number.

 ## Command options
-Command options (also known as command arguments) are a list of parameters that can control the command's behavior.
+Command options (arguments) are a list of parameters that can control the command's behavior.
 Options can add additional actions to a command or change its behavior.

 ## Shell
 Shell is a command-line interface that directly exposes you to the operating system internals.
 It interprets your commands and passes the information on what to do with them to the operating system.